 Advantages

 Facilitates Marketing and User Testing: Prototypes can be used for early user testing and marketing efforts.
-They provide insights into user interaction with the interface and offer a tangible model to showcase to potential customers or investors.
+They give possible clients or investors a clear model to display and insights on user engagement with the interface.

 Reduced Development Costs: Prototyping allows teams to identify potential issues early in the development process, reducing costs later on.
 By catching design flaws and functional gaps at an early stage, development teams can avoid expensive fixes during the more resource-intensive phases of development.
-In Agile methodology, prototypes help in iterative development, ensuring that each iteration addresses key concerns, which leads to more cost-efficient production.
+Prototypes in the Agile approach ensure that every iteration solves important issues, hence guiding iterative development towards more affordable manufacturing.

 >> Read more: How To Reduce Software Development Costs?

-Increased Stakeholder Buy-In: A well-designed prototype can effectively demonstrate the value and feasibility of a software project, helping to secure stakeholder support and the necessary resources.
-This can make it easier to gain approval and backing from key decision-makers.
+Increased Stakeholder Buy-In: A well-designed prototype can gain stakeholder support and funding because it demonstrates the value and viability of a software project.
+This may make it easier to win over critical decision-makers.

 Disadvantages